Amenah Pangandaman: Career

 Pangandaman started her career as a researcher at the Senate of the Philippines.
 She climbed up the ranks until eventually becoming chief of staff to former Senate president Edgardo Angara in 2007.
 She also worked with former Senate finance committee chairperson Loren Legarda.

 Pangandaman had served as a budget official during Benjamin Diokno's time as budget secretary, becoming assistant secretary from 2016 to 2018 and undersecretary from 2018 to 2019.
 During that stint, she was the group head of the Office of the Secretary and was a "key mover" in the preparation, implementation, and monitoring of the General Appropriations Act, or the national budget.
 In February 2019, Pangandaman's role in forming the 2019 national budget received scrutiny after several employees from the Department of Public Works and Highways (DPWH) testified before a congressional hearing that the ₱75 million added to the agency's budget was on her order.
 Diokno defended her by arguing that the amount added to DPWH's budget was "aboveboard", but the addition was nevertheless removed when the 2019 budget was ratified in the same month.

 After Diokno was assigned to head the Bangko Sentral ng Pilipinas (BSP; lit.
 'Central Bank of the Philippines') in March 2019, Pangandaman joined the BSP soon after as a technical advisor, later becoming the managing director of the Office of the Governor and Executive Offices in the same year.
 In 2021, she became its assistant governor.

 She was appointed DBM Secretary by President Bongbong Marcos in July 2022.
 Meanwhile, her appointment was confirmed by the Commission on Appointments on September 28, 2022.

 On May 22, 2025, President Marcos ordered members of his cabinet to tender their courtesy resignations following the results of the May 12, 2025, midterm elections.
 Pangandaman immediately complied with this order.
 However, on May 23, Executive Secretary Lucas Bersamin announced that President Marcos had chosen to retain his entire economic team, including Pangandaman, in their current positions.

 She resigned as the Secretary of Budget and Management on November 17, 2025, following her office's alleged involvement in flood control corruption.

+On July 12, 2026, President Marcos appointed Pangandaman as Chairperson and Chief Executive Officer of the Al-Amanah Islamic Investment Bank of the Philippines.